MickJM/mq-metrics/README.md

 `ibm.mq.json.sort:true|false` - The sort value can be true or false.
 True sorts the JSON response into the required order.
 `ibm.mq.json.order:ascending|descending` - The order in which to sort the JSON response.
 By default, the order is in ascending order.

+## Filter MQ objects

+MQ objects (queues, channels and listeners) can be filtered in or out if required.

+### Queues

+`ibm.mq.objects.queues.include: Q1, Q2` - List of queues separated by a comma.
+For all queues, use an *

+`ibm.mq.objects.queues.exclude: SYSTEM.,AMQ.` - List of queues to exclude, separated by a comma

+### Channels

+`ibm.mq.objects.channels.include: CHANNEL1, CHANNEL2` - List of channel names separated by a comma.
+For all channels, use an "*"

+`ibm.mq.objects.channels.exclude: SYSTEM.,AMQ.` - List of channel names to exclude, separated by a comma

+### Listeners

+`ibm.mq.objects.listeners.include: "*"` - List of listener names separated by a comma.
+For all listeners, use an "*"

+`ibm.mq.objects.listeners.exclude:SYSTEM.` - List of listener names to exclude, separated by a comma

+The type of listeners can also be included or excluded.
+The most common type of listener is TCP, but others are available.

+`ibm.mq.objects.listeners.types.include: TCP` - List of listener types separated by a comma.

+`ibm.mq.objects.listeners.types.exclude:"*"` - List of listener types to exclude, separated by a comma

 ## Common API properites